Savva98/ToDoList-app/README.md

 I was not concentrated on the modile users so the app will be looking not so good on the phones.
 So please if you want to take a look on this app use a laptop or computer.

 Inside the app u can add and delete the task while filling the form.
-You can mark tasks as done so you can track a progress how nuch tasks you have already done when you hover the mouse on the it is done button.
+You can mark tasks as done so you can track a progress how nuch tasks you have already done when you hover mouse over the "It is done button".